microsoft/openvmm/Guide/src/user_guide/openhcl/run.md

 ## High-level Overview

-In order to run OpenHCL, an existing host VMM must first load the OpenHCL environment into a VM, much like it would with traditional virtual firmware layers, such as UEFI or BIOS.
+In order to run OpenHCL, an existing host VMM must first load the OpenHCL environment into a VM, much akin to existing virtual firmware layers, like UEFI, or BIOS[^vtls].

 OpenHCL is distributed as an [IGVM] file (Independent Guest Virtual Machine), which encapsulates all the directives and data required to launch a particular